Wang Ping (Three Kingdoms): Service under Shu

-In 231, when Zhuge Liang launched the fourth campaign against Wei, he tasked Wang Ping with greater responsibilities by ordering him to guard a hill located south of a Shu fortress at Lucheng (鹵城).
-When the fortress came under attack, the Wei general Zhang He led his men to attack Wang Ping, but Wang Ping firmly defended his position and managed to hold off the attack and then drive back Zhang He.
+In 231, when Zhuge Liang launched the fourth campaign against Wei, he tasked Wang Ping by ordering him to guard a hill located south of a Shu fortress at Lucheng (鹵城).
+While Sima Yi led his forces to attack Zhuge Liang, Zhang He led his soldiers to attack Wang Ping.
+However, Wang Ping firmly defended his position, managed to hold off the attack then drive back Zhang He.

-After Zhuge Liang's death in 234, Wei Yan and Yang Yi entered into a power struggle with Wei Yan blocking the retreat route of the Shu forces to keep up the fight against Wei.
-When they met in battle Yang Yi ordered him to lead the soldiers, before the battle started Wang Ping came forward and called out to Wei Yan: "His Excellency (Zhuge Liang) had just died and his body had yet to turn cold, and now you dare to do something like this!".
-Wei Yan's soldiers knew that he was in the wrong and so wouldn't follow his orders; they soon scattered.
+After Zhuge Liang's death in 234, Wei Yan and Yang Yi entered into a power struggle with Wei Yan blocking the retreat route of the Shu forces to keep up the campaign against Wei.
+When they met in battle Yang Yi ordered Wang Ping to lead the soldiers, before the battle started Wang Ping came forward and called out to Wei Yan: "His Excellency (Zhuge Liang) had just died and his body had yet to turn cold, and now you dare to do something like this!".
+Wei Yan's soldiers knew that their commander was in the wrong therefore they soon scattered.

-For his effort in quelling Wei Yan's alleged mutiny, Wang Ping received credit and was appointed as the Administrator of Hanzhong (漢中太守) under the supervision of a senior Shu general, Wu Yi.
-Following Wu Yi's death in 237, Wang Ping replaced him as the general who was overall-in-charge of military affairs in Hanzhong Commandery which put him in charge of the most important defensive location of Shu against the rival state of Wei.
-The Shu emperor Liu Shan also enfeoffed Wang Ping as the Marquis of Anhan (安漢侯).
+In one battle, Wei Yan's alleged mutiny was quelled and this was Wang Ping's achievement.
+Therefore, he was appointed as Rear Controller of the Army (後典軍), General Who Pacifies Han (安漢將軍) and as Administrator of Hanzhong (漢中太守) under the supervision of a senior Shu general, General of Chariots and Cavalry (車騎將軍), Wu Yi.
+Following Wu Yi's death in 237, Wang Ping replaced him as Area Commander of Hanzhong (漢中都督).
+The Shu emperor Liu Shan also enfeoffed Wang Ping as the Marquis of Anhan.

-After that, the General in Chief Jiang Wan wanted to start an invasion of Wei by an alternative route and he named Wang Ping as the Vanguard Protector of the Army (前護軍).
-Jiang Wan was also given Wang Ping responsibility to manage his office affairs and staff.
-In 243, however due to his poor health, Jiang Wan had to abandon his plan for a large campaign against Wei and relocate his base to Fu County (涪縣; present-day Mianyang, Sichuan) yet he did promote Wang Ping to Vanguard Supervisor of the Army (前監軍) and Senior General Who Guards the North (鎮北大將軍).
+Thereafter, in 238 Jiang Wan led his troops to station at Mianyang and appointed Wang Ping as the Vanguard Protector of the Army (前護軍).
+Wang Ping was also given responsibility to manage his office affairs.
+In 243, however due to his poor health, Jiang Wan had to abandon his plan for a large campaign against Wei and relocate his base to Fu County (涪縣; present-day Mianyang, Sichuan).
+Nevertheless, he did promote Wang Ping to Vanguard Supervisor of the Army (前監軍), Senior General Who Guards the North (鎮北大將軍) and relocated him as Area Commander of Hanzhong again.

 Battle of Xingshi

-The next year, 244 saw Wang Ping's greatest victory.
-The Wei regent Cao Shuang led more than 100 000 soldiers to attack Hanzhong Commandery.
-While Hanzhong Commandery had less than 30 000 men and Wang Ping's subordinates, feeling intimidated by the sheer size of the enemy force in comparison to them, urged their general to vacate the area for a more concentrated defence to the rear.
+In 244, the Wei regent Cao Shuang led an army of more than 100,000 soldiers with mixed cavalry and infantry to attack Hanzhong Commandery.
+While Hanzhong Commandery had less than 30,000 men and Wang Ping's subordinates, feeling intimidated by the sheer size of the enemy force in comparison to them, urged their general to vacate the area for a more concentrated defence to the rear.

-An officer in Wang Ping's staff said: